-In addition to receiving comments on the issues described above, we are interested in comments on the sufficiency and accuracy of the name, boundary, and other required information submitted in support of the petition.
+In addition to receiving comments on the issues described above, we are interested in comments on the sufficiency and accuracy of the name, Start Printed Page 70475boundary, and other required information submitted in support of the petition.

 Please provide any available specific information in support of your comments.

 Submit your comments by the closing date shown above in this notice.
 Your comments must include this notice number and your name and mailing address.
 Your comments must be legible and written in language acceptable for public disclosure.
 We do not acknowledge receipt of comments, and we consider all comments as originals.
 You may submit comments in one of five ways:

 - Mail: You may send written comments to TTB at the address listed in the ADDRESSES section.

 - Facsimile: You may submit comments by facsimile transmission to 202-927-8525.
 Faxed comments must—